Reach out to Stu's Social Media!

 Stuart is pictured here with his thesis investigations of la bande dessinée franco-belge, specifically, the linguistic context, stereotypes, representations, and controversies in the early adventures of Tintin, his creator, period children's stories, and comic book literature

-Keep up to date with the progress of Stuart's exciting bilingual storybook adventure, The Adventures of Paris and Freddie.
-Set for release in 2025!
+Keep up to date with the progress of Stuart's exciting bilingual storybook adventures, The Adventures of Paris and Freddie.
+Book One on sale globally!

 Stuart, an industry leader, actively participates in language and linguistics conferences and workshops to discover new techniques for teaching.
 Click to see Stuart's recent language teaching professional development conference workshop certificates!